iankurao/yolo/README.md

 - **LoadBalancer**: Used to expose the frontend service to the internet.
 - **ClusterIP**: Backend and MongoDB use ClusterIP for internal communication.

-## Git Workflow
+## 5. Git Workflow
+- Forked and cloned the repository.
+- Created separate branches for each major change.
+- Made descriptive commits for each step.
+- Ensured a well-documented README file.
+- created the different dockerfile, on client and backend
+- created the images and pushed to my docker account
+- updated my readme
 -  Followed a standard Git workflow with feature branches, frequent commits, and clear commit messages.

 ## Debugging and Troubleshooting
 - Encountered issues with LoadBalancer service not getting an external IP—resolved by double-checking the service type and firewall settings.